InspiryThemes/realhomes-docs/docs/property-settings.md

 ## Video

-Property Video Settings are located in **Dashboard → Appearance → Customize → Property Detail Page → Video**.
+Property Video Settings are located in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Video**.
 You can either choose to display the video or hide it.

 ![Property Video Settings](images/single-property-page/property-video.png)